siananigans/Data-mining/docs/proposal/proposal.md

 5. Prepare a report on this method.
 6. Work on last method in correlation with other student.
 7. Gather all results.
-8. Create and modify the main report of findings based the methods done by this student.
+8. Work on back-end of application.
-9. Display all results and findings deduced from results in report.
+9. Testing.